ucsb-cs24/w22/_info/syllabus.md

 ## Late Lab Policy

-Assignments will not be accepted past the dure date.
+Assignments will not be accepted past the due date.
 You are responsible to make sure you have the correct score for your assignments prior to the due date.
 This is specially important if you are working with a programming partner.

 ## Disclaimer